Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 The Boeing crashed shortly after taking off from Jose Marti airport, coming down in a field near the airport and sending a thick column of acrid smoke into the air.

-The mourning period is to last from 6:00 am (1000 GMT) Saturday to midnight on Sunday, the Communist Party leader and former president Raul Castro said.
+The mourning period is to last from dawn on Saturday to midnight on Sunday, the Communist Party leader and former president Raul Castro said.
 Flags are to be flown at half-mast throughout the country.

 The plane was on an internal flight from Havana to the eastern city of Holguin.
 Most of the passengers were Cuban, with five foreigners, including two Argentines, among them.